Progressive Binarization - Pauli Correlation Encoding: a Continuation Method for Constrained Optimization: Progressive Binarization PCE

 The same analysis as for the smaller graph instances was performed.
-Constraint satisfaction results are reported in Table~\ref{tab: iterative_vs_final_alpha}, cut sizes are presented in Table~\ref{tab: cut_size_comparison_1}, and aggregated metrics are summarized in Table~\ref{tab: aggregated}.
-The results are clear, the Iterative-$\alpha$ PCE consistently outperforms the standard PCE, with almost 100$\%$ of constraint satisfaction, while also yielding better cut sizes.
+Constraint satisfaction results are reported in Table~\ref{tab: iterative_vs_final_alpha} and cut sizes are presented in Table~\ref{tab: cut_size_comparison_1}.
+The results are clear, PB-PCE consistently outperforms the standard PCE, with almost 100$\%$ of constraint satisfaction, while also yielding better cut sizes.
 The results for several values of the constraint parameter $c$ are reported in the Appendix.

-Furthermore, Table~\ref{tab: aggregated} reports the average number of iterations (defined as updates of the penalty parameter $\alpha$) for each graph instance.
+Furthermore, the last column of Table~\ref{tab: cut_size_comparison_1} reports the average number of iterations (defined as updates of the binarization parameter $\alpha$) for each graph instance.
 Interestingly, the number of iterations seems to be independent of the graph size.

 To conclude, we present in Table~\ref{tab:iterative_summary} a summary of the results obtained in all the graphs studied in this paper.